jstrassmayr/databricks_js_102/README.md

 dbutils.fs.cp(f"{os.environ.get('DATASET_DOWNLOAD_URL')}", f"{os.environ.get('UNITY_CATALOG_VOLUME_PATH')}{os.environ.get('DATASET_DOWNLOAD_FILENAME')}")
 ```

-# Let's create our first DLT-table - in Bronze layer
+# Our first DLT-table - in Bronze layer
 Let's load data from our CSV file into a table in our Bronze layer with only one modification: The column 'First Name' must be renamed as space-characters (" ") are not allowed in column names.
 - Copy and paste the following cell's code into the next cell.
   - Note: The ```@dlt.table``` decorator tells the DLT-system to create a table that contains the result of a DataFrame returned by a function.
 Add the ```@dlt.table``` decorator before any Python function definition that returns a *Spark DataFrame* to register a new table in Delta Live Tables.